 Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
 Some states however offer state financed health insurance to those individuals who cannot afford private health insurance.
 State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug rehabilitation programs around the country.
 State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse treatment services.
 To find out which treatment programs will accept state financed insurance, consult a substance abuse treatment professional.

-If somebody is abusing drugs or alcohol and is looking for help, there are many effective substance abuse rehabilitation facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse treatment facilities which offer an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab facility.
-For more information, speak with with a treatment professional at a drug or alcohol rehabilitation facility in your area to find out which programs your private health insurance will cover.
+If an individual is addicted to drugs or alcohol and is looking for help, there are many effective drug or alcohol treatment programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug treatment centers which offer an inpatient or residential stay for at least 90 days are also an available option.
+These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol rehab facility.
+For additional information, speak with with a treatment professional at a substance abuse treatment center in your area to see which services your private health insurance will cover.